maarxx/SmarterScheduling/README.md

 You should check out his other mods!
 They are awesome, and I use many of them!

 Credit is also due to Zorba, who also writes awesome mods.
-I don't know if I've read Zorba's source code, but Zorba helped keep this game fun and interesting for me, certainly long enough to write this mod.
+I don't know if I've read Zorba's source code, but Zorba helped fix some of the game's other shortcomings, keeping the game fun for me, certainly long enough for me to write this mod.

 #### Call for Contributors

-For the love of god, this mod needs a user interface, and the thresholds should be configurable in-game through some slider bars.
+This mod needs a user interface, and the thresholds should be configurable in-game through some slider bars.
 I don't know how to do any of this.

 Even better would be if the thresholds were configurable per-pawn.
 If you are willing to write the interface for this, let me know, and I will write a fork with the back-end support.